MicrosoftDocs/azure-devops-docs/docs/integrate/previous-apis/notification/contracts.md

 <a id="ExpressionFilterGroup"></a>

 ## ExpressionFilterGroup
-Represents a hierarchy of SubscritionFilterClauses that have been grouped together through either adding a group in the WebUI or using parethesis in the Subscription condition string
+Represents a hierarchy of SubscriptionFilterClauses that have been grouped together through either adding a group in the WebUI or using parenthesis in the Subscription condition string

 | Field        | Type      | Notes